 Beginner (Level 1)

-Classes designated as "Beginner" assume that you either know nothing about that specific topic, haven't studied it extensively, or that it has been a long while since you have taken a class on the subject.
+Classes designated as "Beginner" assume that you either know nothing about that specific topic, haven't studied it extensively, are returning student who wants to work on fundamentals, or that it has been a long while since you have taken a class on the subject.
 These classes will start from the ground up, with basic concepts.
 Even if you are an experienced dancer in another kind of dance (ballroom, ballet, tango, belly dance, etc), always start with the Beginner series of any topic that is new to you.

 This is also true for different/new swing dance topics!
 Even advanced lindy hoppers should start with Beginner Balboa or Solo Jazz, and vice versa, because they use different skill sets.